 Medication management: If you are struggling with symptoms that can be treated with certain prescription medications, you may be eligible for medication management services while in outpatient treatment for heroin addiction.

 Group therapy: Groups are the main form of treatment in our outpatient program.
 During your time in outpatient care for heroin addiction you will participate in solution-focused groups.
 These groups are designed to help you develop specific skills that will support long-term recovery.
 Common group topics include the following:

 Family support: Your loved ones can play an essential role in your continued recovery.
 To support their efforts, we are happy to provide a variety of educational opportunities for family members and close friends.
 For specifics about our family support services, please contact us at your convenience.

 The experienced and compassionate treatment professionals at Sonora Behavioral Health know that outpatient treatment is just one step on your path toward long-term recovery from heroin addiction.
 This understanding is a key reason why we start our thorough discharge planning process the day you begin outpatient treatment.
 The goal of this process is to ensure that you are connected to the professional resources and community-based support services that will enable you to continue your progress after you have completed your time in our care.

 For detailed information about outpatient treatment for heroin addiction at Sonora Behavioral Health, or for answers to any questions that you may have about any aspect of our programming, please feel free to call us at your conveniences.
 A friendly and knowledgeable member of our team is available to speak with you 24 hours a day, 7 days a week.

 Sonora Admissions Inquiry

 If you are unable to call Sonora Behavioral Health, please use the form below to submit a confidential message to our admissions staff.
-We will get back with you as soon as possible.
+We will respond to your message as soon as possible.